 The country was a part of the British Empire between 1632 and 1981 (with a brief French rule in 1666), and became an independent state on 1st November 1981.

 The climate in Antigua and Barbuda sits at an average of 27 degrees, ranging between 23 degrees in the winter and 30 degrees in the summer.
 It is coolest between December and February, and generally the rainy season is between September and November.
 The hurricane season runs from June to November.

-The Foreign and Commonwealth Office currently do not advise against travel to Antigua and Barbuda, but please check for updates here - https://www.gov.uk/foreign-travel-advice/antigua-and-barbuda - before you book your trip.
-Direct Travel Insurance are unable to offer cover for travel to any country against FCO advice.
+The Foreign, Commonwealth & Development Office currently do not advise against travel to Antigua and Barbuda, but please check for updates here - https://www.gov.uk/foreign-travel-advice/antigua-and-barbuda - before you book your trip.
+Direct Travel Insurance are unable to offer cover for travel to any country against FCDO advice.

 Cases of Chikungunya virus have been confirmed on the islands, and you should take care to avoid being bitten by mosquitoes.
 It is advisable to visit your GP 4 to 6 weeks before you travel in order to determine whether you need any vaccinations.

 British Passport holders do not need a visa to visit Antigua and Barbuda, though entry requirements may change from time to time, and you should check with the Antigua and Barbuda High Commission in London before you travel.